ChengHsiangLu/Myofibroblast/README.md

 iPSCs offer several advantages as they can be generated from the patient's own cells, avoiding issues with immune rejection, ethical concerns and the need for embryos.

 iPSCs can be differentiated into multiple cell and tissue types, and can therefore be used to study the underlying causes of diseases, test new drugs and therapies, and potentially generate replacement tissues or organs for transplantation.
-As iPSCs possess the same genetic background as the patient they are derived from, they are considered an instrumental tool in the field of personalized and precision medicine.
+As iPSCs possess the same genetic background as the patient they are derived from, they are considered an instrumental tool in the field of personalized and precision medicine[2].

 <br>

 ## Aim

-In this project, we aim to take advantage of iPSC lines to unveil specific signaling pathways specifically affected in patients with fibrotic CD.
+In this project, we aim to take advantage of iPSC lines to unveil specific signaling pathways specifically affected in patients with fibrotic CD[3].
 We will be analyzing RNA-seq data from 19 iPSC lines that were differentiated into gut mesenchymal organoids.
 This panel comprises 10 iPSC lines derived from Crohn's disease patients that suffered fibrotic complications, and 9 lines from patients with non-fibrotic disease.
 Each iPSC line was differentiated into mesenchymal organoids in two independent replicates, and each was subjected to 4 different treatments:

 * untreated
-* TGFb (a pro-fibrotic cytokine)
+* TGFb (a pro-fibrotic cytokine)[4]
 * TNFa (a pro-inflammatory cytokine)
 * and the combination of TGF-b+TNF-a

 The final RNA-Seq dataset comprised a total of 151 samples(1 library failed).
 The objective is to

-* investigate if the effect of the four different treatments in iPSC-derived organoids recapitulate the expected responses observed in-vivo.
+* investigate if the effect of the four different treatments in iPSC-derived organoids recapitulate the expected responses observed in-vivo[5].
-* perform differential expression analysis to identify genes that show differential responses between fibrotic and non-fibrotic patients.
+* perform differential expression analysis to identify genes that show differential responses between fibrotic and non-fibrotic patients[6].

 <br>